Societal attitudes toward homosexuality: Opposition to "promotion of homosexuality"

 Lithuania put in place a similar such ban 16 June 2009 amid protests by gay rights groups.
-LGBT rights groups stated that it would be taken to the European Court of Human Rights for violation of European Human rights laws.
+LGBTQ rights groups stated that it would be taken to the European Court of Human Rights for violation of European Human rights laws.
 Several Russian territories had implemented similar laws restricting the distribution of "propaganda" promoting homosexuality to minors, including Ryazan, Arkhangelsk, and Saint Petersburg.
 In June 2013, a federal bill was passed in Russia that made the distribution of materials promoting "non-traditional sexual relationships" among minors a criminal offence; the bill's author Yelena Mizulina argued that the law was intended to help protect "traditional family values".